Masala Herb

 Grow your mung bean sprouts in

-- Cheese Cloth/Kitchen Towel which you don't plan on using again
+2. Cheese Cloth/Kitchen Towel which you don't intend to use again

-The jar method is great if you plan on making huge amounts of sprouts.
-You can use all jars too but in that case, I would rather use a simple cheesecloth.
+The jar method is great if you intend to make copious amounts of sprouts.
+You can use all jars too, but in that case, I would rather use a simple cheesecloth.

 What I don't like so much about the jar method is that the seeds don't get much oxygen.